elpeyotl/nuxtNetlify/content/home.md

 ---
-title: 666 Welcome to the yelling light 666
+title: 666 Welcome to The yelling light 666
 ---
 666This is the pace about a label in winti. best label! we release stuff. awsome stuff!!